 Abstract.
 Thermomechanical coupling is an important phenomenon in different engineering problems.
 Inelastic cyclic strain promotes heating of metallic structural elements, and a considerable amount of heat can be generated in situations where high loading rates and/or high amplitudes of inelastic strain are of concern.
 The temperature rise of mechanical component depends on the loading amplitude, frequency and temperature boundary conditions.
 Nevertheless, traditional low-cycle fatigue models neglect the material temperature variation due to thermomechanical coupling and unreal life predictions may be obtained.
 Indeed, there are situations where such couplings cannot be neglected and a physically more realistic model must take it into account.
-In this paper, a continuum mechanics model with internal variables is proposed to study the thermomechanical coupling effects of metallic components subjected to inelastic loadings.
-A thermodynamic approach allows a proper identification of the thermomechanical coupling in the mechanical and thermal equations.
+In this paper, a continuum mechanics model with internal variables is proposed to study the thermomechanical coupling effects of metallic coupling in the mechanical and thermal equations.
 A numerical procedure is developed based on an operator split technique associated with an iterative numerical scheme in order to deal with the non-linearities in the formulation.
 With this assumption, coupled governing equations are solved involving three uncoupled problems: thermal, thermoelastic and elastoplastic behaviors.
-Classical finite element method is employed for spatial discretization in all uncoupled problems.
-Numerical simulations of steel tensile and fatigue test specimens subjected to inelastic loadings are presented and analyzed.
-Experimental analysis with infrared thermal camera is developed to measure the temperature distribution on the steel bars.
-Results suggest that the proposed model is capable of capturing important localization phenomena related to plastic strain localization due thermomechanical coupling.
+Numerical simulations of steel plates with a stress concentrator subjected to inelastic loadings are presented and analyzed.
+Results suggest that the proposed model is capable of capturing important localization phenomena related to plastic strain localization due thermomechanical coupling